chrisnoonan98675/site/xl-release/how-to/reset-admin-password-xl-release-server.markdown

 1. Back up your XL Release instance.
 1. Copy the hotfix to the `hotfix` directory of the XL Release server.
 1. Start the XL Release server.
 Note that security is now disabled.
-1. Create a temporary file called `user.xml` with the following content.
-Replace `NEW_PASSWORD` with your desired password.
-Note that the new password cannot be `admin`.
+1. Create a temporary file called `user.xml` with the following content:

         <user admin="true">
             <username>admin</username>
             <password>NEW_PASSWORD</password>
         </user>

+    Replace `NEW_PASSWORD` with your desired password.
+Note that the new password cannot be `admin`.

 1. From a command prompt or terminal, execute the following REST API call: